dlang-tour/english/gems/functional-programming.md

 first-class support for development in a functional style.

+## Pure functions

-In D a function can be declared as `pure` which implies that given the same input parameters, the **same** output is always generated. `pure` functions cannot access or change any mutable global state and are thus just allowed to call other
+In D a function can be declared as `pure`, which implies that given the same input parameters, the **same** output is always generated. `pure` functions cannot access or change any mutable global state and are thus just allowed to call other